xbapps/xbvr/README.md

 ### How To

-#### Add specific filter to Deovr
+#### Add specific filter to DeoVR
-* From the XBVR web site sort, then create a "saved search" (check use as Deo list).
+* On the XBVR scenes page, create a filter (cast, site, tags, etc.) and sort order, then create a "saved search" (see top left) and check "use as DeoVR list".
-* Inside Deovr you will now see your saved search listed
+* Inside DeoVR you will now see your saved search listed